|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 There are also steps you can take to reduce your chances of infection such as:

-Recovery time is minimal.
+Time to recover is short.
 There will be a bandage over the puncture site.
-You may be prescribed a blood thinner.
-Certain strenuous activities will be limited.
-Light exercise and fluid intake may be encouraged.
-Your doctor will want to see you several days to weeks later.
+Strenuous activities will be limited for a short time.
+The doctor will need to recheck progress in several days to weeks later.

 Call Your Doctor TOP